 Runes had their own names and symbolic meanings, that have been documented long after they were invented.

 On what kinds of objects the runic inscriptions were made?

-The most of the early objects with the inscriptions are made of metal, but some of them are of wood or bone.
+Most of the early objects with the inscriptions are made of metal, but some of them are of wood or bone.
 A remarkable group of objects is bracteates.
 Bracteates are round metal plates that imitate coins but have the image only on one side.
 These were made particularly in Denmark in the 5th and 6th centuries out of gold.
-Often they are hoard finds that can be offerings, or grave finds.
+Often they are hoard finds that can be offerings or grave finds.

 In addition to bracteates, inscriptions were often made on brooches.
 Other objects are parts of belts, rings, coins, containers or boxes, urns, pieces of wood or bone and spindle whorls.
 Weapons inscribed can be battle knives, spearheads and swords.
 The large part of the inscriptions can be found on big runestones that are usually from the later phase.

 What kinds of inscriptions were made on the objects?